-People consult them for treatment of various diseases and injury such as bone fractured.
+People consult them for the treatment of various diseases and injuries, such as bone fractured.

 Harvesting of roots is done in September to October.
 The crop may be kept in the field for one or two years.
 Its harvesting is best in the second year.

 Jatamansi is harvested for local medicinal use as well as trade for its valuable medicinal benefits presents on the herbs.